 4.5 Student Support: Students enrolled in an online or hybrid course must be informed of and have access to appropriate institutional support services, including technical support (e.g., how to use the tools and features of the learning management system; how to access the information technology help system), accessibility support (e.g., how to access the University’s disability support services), academic services support (e.g., an orientation to online learning; how to access library resources; tutorials or guides on conducting research or writing), and student services support (e.g., registration; financial aid; veteran’s services; counseling; career services).

-4.6 Third-Party Contractors: Any online course or program offered at CSULB through a third-party contractor must be reviewed by the appropriate College and University Curriculum Committees, and by the Provost or designee, to ensure delivery of high quality education. all applicable including but not limited to the policies
+4.6 Third-Party Contractors: Any online course or program offered at CSULB through a third-party contractor must be reviewed by the appropriate College and University Curriculum Committees, and by the Provost or designee, to ensure delivery of high quality education.
+Policy Compliance: These courses must meet and comply with all applicable CSULB policies including but not limited to the policies mentioned in this policy: 11-07 Course Syllabi and Standard Course Outlines, 17-07 Class Scheduling, 14-15 Faculty Office Hours, 08-11 Accessibility and Faculty Responsibility for the Selection of Instructional Materials, 08-02 Cheating and Plagiarism, and 12-02 Student Evaluation of Teaching or future revised versions of those policies.

 5 INTELLECTUAL PROPERTY